Program

 STEP I: Plan a Program of Study

-• Tentative Program of Study: Your major professor will assist you in developing and a tentative program of study after upon admission.
+• Tentative Program of Study: Your major professor will assist you in developing a tentative program of study after admission.
 The formal Ph.D.
 Program of Study form (approved by major professor and doctoral committee members) should be submitted by the end of the third semester.

 STEP III: Qualifying Exam Options and Procedures